-But not everyone concurs that starting the school day later is a smart way to go.
+But not everyone agrees that starting the school day later is a smart way to go.
 Opponents argue there's no guarantee that students will get more sleep.
-(A law that mandated bedtimes would be a real nightmare, right?!)
+After all, the law can't make teens go to bed!
 Although data suggest students do get more sleep when schools start later, additional research is needed.
 And schools that start later will finish later.
 That will leave students with less time for things like sports, jobs, chores, homework, and-last but not least-fun.

 Maybe the biggest roadblock for school districts looking into later start times?
 Buses!
-If all schools start near the same time, a district needs to allocate more money to buses and drivers, which is one reason so many high schools start very early.
+If all schools start near the same time, a district has to pay for more buses and drivers.
+That's one reason so many high schools start very early.
 Flipping the schedules so that elementary schools start first has drawbacks, too.
 Younger kids need more total hours of sleep.
 And early elementary dismissal times could be hard on working parents.
-Another option would be shifting all school schedules later, but that could create a whole new set of logistical problems, with elementary schools getting out much later in the day.
+Another option would be shifting all school schedules later.
+But that could create a whole new set of problems, with elementary schools getting out much later in the day.

 California schools will have to work through these and other issues as they implement the new rules in 2022.
 Educators and government officials in other places will be watching to see how the experiment goes and looking to apply the lessons learned.
 In fact, several school districts outside California have already implemented start times that meet California's new standards.
-In Seattle Public Schools, for example, high schools now start no earlier than 8:45 a.m., and an Ohio legislator recently introduced a bill to push back school start times there.
+In Seattle Public Schools, high schools now start no earlier than 8:45 a.m.
+And an Ohio lawmaker recently introduced a bill to push back school start times there.